How Does the U.S. Refugee System Work?

 Do refugee populations pose security risks to the United States?

-Many of those responsible for recent attacks have been U.S. citizens, including the 2016 Orlando nightclub shooter, one of the perpetrators of the 2015 San Bernardino attacks, and the 2009 Fort Hood shooter.
+Many of the perpetrators responsible for recent attacks have been U.S. citizens, including the 2016 Orlando nightclub shooter, one of the perpetrators of the 2015 San Bernardino attacks, and the 2009 Fort Hood shooter.
 The 9/11 hijackers were in the country on tourist or business visas.
 Others were the children of asylees, including the 2016 Manhattan bomber, whose father had been an Afghan refugee, and the Tsarnaev brothers, who carried out the Boston Marathon bombing and whose parents fled war-torn Chechnya.

 Trump administration officials often voiced concerns over the vetting process for incoming refugees.
 But Biden and other critics condemned Trump’s rhetoric as scaremongering, and Biden campaigned on restoring U.S. leadership on global refugee resettlement.
 In February 2021, as part of his administration’s plan to rebuild and enhance the country’s refugee program, he pledged to improve USRAP vetting to make it “more efficient, meaningful, and fair.”